John Hart Ely: Academic career

 In 1968, Ely joined the faculty of Yale Law School.
 For five years, he served as a professor at Yale before moving to teach at Harvard Law School in 1973—holding the school's first chair in constitutional law.
 During this period, he wrote several influential law review articles, including his highly critical analysis of the Supreme Court's decision in Roe v.
 Wade in an article entitled "The Wages of Crying Wolf," published in the Yale Law Journal.
 For a brief period, he took a year's leave to serve as general counsel to the U.S. Department of Transportation and spent a year at the Woodrow Wilson International Center for Scholars of the Smithsonian Institution.

 In 1982, Ely left his place at Harvard in order to serve as the dean of Stanford Law School, remaining with the faculty until 1996.
 At Stanford, his tenure as dean was marked by a program to implement a loan forgiveness program for public interest lawyers and to revitalize the law school's curriculum—something he described as "a boring wasteland".
 A liberal Democrat, he also worked to advance the university's social justice and diversity.
-At the end of his deanship in 1987, Ely continued teaching at Stanford as the university's Robert E. Paradise Professor of Law and developed an interest in subjects concerning congressional war powers.
+At the end of his deanship in 1987, Ely continued teaching at Stanford as its Robert E. Paradise Professor of Law and developed an interest in subjects concerning congressional war powers.

 Prompted by his love of scuba diving, Ely visited the University of Miami School of Law in 1996.
 Upon discovering he liked the city and the faculty, he chose to stay and became the university's Richard A. Hausler Professor of Law—the law school's most distinguished chair.